-The Proposed Project under Future Conditions would not affect the existing Camp Far West Dam spillway-rating curve, which is shown in Figure 6.2-5.
-The Proposed Project under Future Condition would increase the NMWSE of Camp Far West Reservoir to 305 ft.
-The area-capacity curve for Camp Far West Reservoir with a NMWSE of 305 ft was previously discussed in Section 7.1.1.1.
+The existing Camp Far West Dam spillway-rating curve, shown in Figure 6.2-5, would not change under the Proposed Project (Future Conditions).
+The Proposed Project (Future Condition) would increase the NMWSE of Camp Far West Reservoir to 305 ft.
+The areacapacity curve for Camp Far West Reservoir with a NMWSE of 305 ft was previously discussed in Section 7.1.1.1.